 Again, that’s likely a good part of your random spending for which the TD Cash Credit Card is only going to give you 1%.
 AmEx will give you 1% on everything else.

 To me, this card also easily tops the TD Cash Credit Card.
 Plus, you’re going to get $250 in bonus cash back after spending just $1,000 in the first three months.
 The annual fee is $95 (which basically means that if you spend more than $1,583 a year on groceries – or $132 a month – then you will recoup your annual fee and be better off than if you had a no-fee card like the TD Cash Credit card.

 All of this boils down to the question: Should you Get the TD Cash Credit Card?

 This card’s selling point is that it gives you a bonus, cash back rate for dining out and grocery purchase.
 And while that bonus rate isn’t too bad, there are simply far better options for cash back if restaurant meals and groceries are your primary expenses — such as Capital One Savor and AmEx’s Blue Cash Preferred.

-For me, that makes the TD Cash Credit Cash a full-on pass because there are simply better cash back cards on offer these days.
+For me, that makes the TD Cash Credit Cash a full-on pass because there are simply

 But we want to know: Have you found a better cash back strategy for restaurant and grocery purchase?
 If so, leave us a note in the comment section below.